alex-anenkov/dep_graph/README.md

 # dep_graph
 Just my experiment on implementing a task dependency graph in C++17.

 The key idea is to build a task dependency graph to execute tasks in the correct order later.
-A task is a wrapper over a function, the function parameters are unknown until the task is actually executed.
-Also possible for a task to access other tasks that are dependent on it.

 The implementation is not based on a priority queue for performance reasons.
 To reduce the overhead, we do not need sorting every time a task is added to the graph.
 Also, unlike the priority queue from stl, the ability to iterate over the graph is supported.